-(C) TRAINING NOT AVAILABLE-Training approved by the Secretary is not reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in section 3 of the Carl D. Perkins Vocational and Technical Education Act of 1998 (20 U.S.C.
-2302), and employers), no training that is suitable for the worker is available at a reasonable cost, or no training finds are available.
+(C) TRAINING NOT AVAILABLE.-Training approved by the Secretary is not reasonably available to the worker from either governmental agencies or private sources (which may include area career and technical education schools, as defined in section 3 of the Carl D. Perkins Vocational and Technical Education Act of 1998 (20 U.S.C.
+2302), and employers), no training that is suitable for the worker is available at a reasonable cost, or no training funds are available.